samsmithnz/DotNetCensus/README.md

 `dotnet census -o samsmithnz -r dotnetcensus -u samsmithnz -p <PAT_TOKEN>`

-### To download results from a GitHub Organization or Owner (personal account), omit the `-r` argument and use the -d argument.
+### To download results from all repos in a GitHub Organization or Owner (personal account), omit the `-r` argument and use the -d argument.
 Note that this is an experimental feature, and currently only downloads the first 30 repos...
 - Add the `-o` argument with the GitHub owner or organiation
 - Add the `-u` argument with the GitHub user
 - Add the `-p` argument with the GitHub PAT Token password